chunloklo/game-dev-projects/README.md

 A 2D fighting game intended as a self-learning opportunity and a platform to explore fighting game design ideas.

-This game is being developed in Unity with rollback netcode that is built on top of the Steam Networking library
+This game is being developed in Unity with rollback netcode

 ![Game Screenshot](imgs/2d-fighter-playtest-screenshot.png)